Best MRE Meals To Stockpile For The Coming Food Crisis

 Then, when some of your foods expire, you can single those out.

-Eat them before they go bad, and then replace them.
+Eat MREs before they go bad, and then replace them.

-In this way, you cycle through the older food supplies and always have fresh survival food via rotation.
+In this way, you cycle through the older food supplies and always have fresh survival ones.

-Also, remember where you store them makes a big difference in how well they keep.
+Also, remember where you store them makes a big difference.

-Don’t expect them to last if you stash them on a windowsill in direct sunlight and leave them there for three years.
+Don’t expect them to last if you stash them on a windowsill in direct sunlight.

 They won’t be good when you eat them.

-Cool, dark, dry areas are best for storing foods – think root cellar.
+Cool, dark, dry areas are best for storing MREs – think root cellar.

-You can help them to last even longer than their usual shelf life just by where you store them.
+You can help them to last even longer just by where you store them.

 Pantries, temperature-controlled garages, basements, and closets all work well for this.